sherlock1cat/httpxUtilz/Readme.md

 # httpxUtilz

-httpxUtilz is a basic tool for target information gathering.
+httpxUtilz is a basic tool for target information gathering and attack surface.

 ## Dependencies